-A stem cell lineage are distinct group of cells that have all descended from a single stem cell and are usually characterized, analyzed, isolated then expanded (grown) in our stem cell lab.
-Stem Cells in a specific lineage can indeed keep growing but can not differentiate into other specialized cells.
+Updated July 29, 2020 Stem cell lineages (lines) are distinct groups of cells that have all descended from a single stem cell and are usually characterized, analyzed, isolated then expanded (grown) in our stem cell lab.
+Stem Cells in a specific lineage can indeed keep growing but cannot differentiate into other specialized cells.
 Cells used in our treatments are first screened for infectious diseases and genetic defects before they are isolated and expanded for use in cellular therapies.
 Expanded clusters of MSC+ stemcells can also be frozen at a Stem cell bank for future use.
 When appropriately applied, stem cell therapy has proven its effectiveness and holds tremendous value for the treatment of a wide range of physical injuries, diseases, and other medical conditions.

 The more patients know about their underlying health or disease, the better they will be to identify the best overall treatment options available to them.
 For example, patients with certain types of blood cancer require blood-forming cell transplants as the disease requires these specific cell types to do what they are designed to do.
 Patients with diabetes would not benefit from blood-forming stem cell transplants as their underlying issues is with the pancreas and not with blood itself.
 One size does not fit all when it comes to cellular therapies.Without isolation and expansion in our stem cell lab and banking facility, tissue and organ-specific stem cells will not generate the needed cell types.

 Regenerative medicine and stem cell therapies are a branch of medical science that deal with molecular biology and tissue manipulation & engineering.
 The purpose of the Regeneration Centers’ treatments and therapies deals with the process of engineering, repairing , replacement or regeneration of human cells, organs and tissues to restore normal function.
 Our center brings together international experts in stem cell biology, bioengineering, nanotechnology, clinical research and bioinformatics to address the proper applications and challenges associated with stem cell science.
 We have licensed medical facilities in Bangkok,Pattaya and Chiang Rai.
-Treatments include:
+Functional Medical Treatments.